whatadewitt/yahoo-fantasy-sports-api/README.md

 ## Usage Note

-I've created a customized version of the [Passport Strategy for Yahoo!
+<s>I've created a customized version of the [Passport Strategy for Yahoo!
 OAuth](https://github.com/whatadewitt/passport-yahoo-oauth) to help me when I developed this module.
 It's a fork of the strategy on the PassportJS homepage, which simply fixed a couple of issues.
 It would appear that the original creator is no longer supporting the strategy, and I may have missed some things, but it has worked as much as I've needed it.
-Please let me know if you have any questions about it.
+Please let me know if you have any questions about it.</s>

+I recommend using the Passport Strategy for OAuth2 with the updates I've made to this project over the... years now... wow...

 ## Licence